Zandakar/too-long-didnt-read/_posts/post-04.md

 \
 Other gear:
 - Meds
-- 2x compression cubes
+- Compression cubes 2x
-- 3x Packing cubes
+- Packing cubes 3x
-- 1x Tote bag
+- 1x Tote bag.
+For dirty laundry
 - Novation mk3 mini MIDI keyboard
-- Kindle
+- Kindle.
+For any readers out there that haven't tried using one, give the kindle a week.
+I promise you that you don't like the physical feeling of books as much as you think you do, and the ability to carry 30+ books (and get more whenever you want) is a game changer.
-- Travel towel
+- Travel towel.
+Bring one.
-- Sleep mask
+- Sleep mask.
+- Ear plugs
 - Fork
 - Portable battery
 - Earphones